isomerpages/moe-peicaisec/_academic/Craft & Technology.md

 </tbody>
 </table>
 <p>2021- Nutriboost</p>
-<p>Students planned and prepared a main dish to satisfy the nutritional needs of the young adult with a health issue.</p>
+<p><p align="justify">Students planned and prepared a main dish to satisfy the nutritional needs of the young adult with a health issue.</p>
-<p>They also created a dietary supplement to complement the main dish and boost their health.</p>
+<p><p align="justify">They also created a dietary supplement to complement the main dish and boost their health.</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>